dhiway/cord/origin/orbis/pallets/README.md

 - Keep CORD-generic pallets in the repository-level `pallets/` directory.
 - Keep Origin relay-only pallets in `origin/pallets/`.
 - Prefer the pinned SDK pallet directly when Orbis requires no source change.
-- Vendor or adapt an upstream Asset Hub, People, Bulletin, Coretime, or Storage pallet here only when Orbis-specific behavior is required.
+- Vendor or adapt an upstream Asset Hub, People, Orbis Storage, Coretime, or Storage pallet here only when Orbis-specific behavior is required.
 - Record the upstream repository and commit in the pallet README and in `docs/orbis-native-capability-matrix.md`.